CodingGarden/faqs/README.md

 Yes.
 You can find the most recent live streams on my [twitch video page](https://www.twitch.tv/codinggarden/videos?filter=archives&sort=time).

-Live streams are archived / clipped and uploaded to [YouTube](https://youtube.com/codinggarden) about 48 hours after they have happened.
+Live streams are archived / clipped and uploaded to [The Coding Garden Archive on YouTube](https://youtube.com/codinggardenarchive) about 48 hours after they have happened.
+Some older live streams are on the main [Coding Garden YouTube](https://youtube.com/codinggarden) channel as well.

 ## Can I be a mod?